 Tina Marie Tyler

-Tina's work is rooted in her deep understanding of hip- hop's history as a platform for resistance and resilience.
+Ms. Tyler's work is rooted in her deep understanding of hip-hop's history as a platform for resistance and resilience.
 She recognizes that hip-hop is not just entertainment—it is a cultural movement with the power to inspire, educate, and mobilize people around shared values of justice and equality.

 Ready to Join the Movement?